Abandoned Buildings – Photography and Exploration Guide

 “Urbex”, or urban exploration, is an increasingly popular past-time.
 If you choose to take up this “hobby” please keep in mind that these locations are incredibly dangerous, and you will be breaking the law just by entering the premises.
 Do some research, take it slowly.

-Finally, here is a small selection of photos, from some of the abandoned buildings I have explored around the world.
-I hope you enjoy them!
+Below is a small selection of photos, taken in abandoned buildings around the world.

 This page is tagged abandoned buildings, Sathorn Unique, Thailand, urbex